aeramos/RuneScape-Discord-Chat-Sync/README.md

 without playing the game, people who want to make sure they don't miss part of a conversation, or to keep chat logs.

+Please note that Jagex has discontinued the RuneScape Companion app, thus rendering this bot useless.
+I may remake the app under a new system, hopefully I won't have to run an entire instance of the game client just to chat.
+We'll see!

 It is officially hosted on [GitHub](https://github.com/aeramos/RuneScape-Discord-Chat-Sync).